These days, getting mixed-breed dogs have become somewhat of a trend.

-What a Pom Chow might face during its life time is uncertain as there is not enough data points to make a conclusive statement, but we can look at the usual problems faced by their parents to have a better idea:
+What a Pom Chow might face during its lifetime is uncertain as there are not enough data points to make a conclusive statement, but we can look at the usual problems faced by their parents to have a better idea:

 Pom Chow Mix exercise and training

 Chowanians have lots of energy and are very active dogs.
 We recommend that you include daily exercise in the form of long walks or hikes that will let them expand their energy.

 Keeping them indoors for long periods of time is detrimental to their growth and development and you will end up with an unhappy pooch!

 Bringing them to a dog park regularly can also help it develop social skills and become more relaxed around other dogs.